l30nard0/mif/demos/demo1/readme.txt

           2001:db8:2::1/64|      |2001:db8:20::1/32 2001:db8:20::2/32|      |
                 fd02::1/64+------+                                   +------+

                 Figure 1.
-Network configuration in demo
+Network configuration used in demos

-Routers R1 and R2 on client side network have public ip addresses (2001:*) but also local ip addresses (fd0x*, besides link-local IPv6 addresses).
+Routers R1 and R2 on client side network [VMnet2] use public IP addresses (2001:*) but also use private IP addresses (ULAs, fd0x*).

 PvDs are identified by their ID.
 However, since UUID is used as ID (must be unique), in this text shorter names are used as identifiers.
 For example name R1-PvD1 refers to first PvD provided by R1 (first is usually implicit).
 Real ID of this PvD will be different.
-Namespace created for this PvD will be in named "mifpvd-x" where "x" might be 1, 2, 3, ...
+Namespace created for this PvD will be named "mifpvd-x" where "x" might be 1, 2, 3, ...

 PvDs are defined for radvd servers as follows (*PvD1 implicit, *PvD2 explicit):